Lindisfarne: Lindisfarne Castle

 Lindisfarne was close to Bamburgh which at that time was owned by Thomas Forster who was a committed Jacobite.
-The Jacobites wanted to secure the castle on the Holy Island so as "to give signals to the ships from which they expected succours from abroad".
-The castle was sealed but only held by around 6 men.
+The Jacobites wanted to secure the castle on Holy Island so as "to give signals to the ships from which they expected succours from abroad".
+The castle was sealed but only held by around six men.
 The brigantine Mary of the Tyne, ex France was anchored in the bay.
 The master, Lancelot Errington, went ashore on 10 October 1715 to ask Samuel Phillipson, the castle's Master Gunner who also served as the unit's barber, for a shave.
 The men knew each other and so this seemed entirely innocent.
 Errington established that only two soldiers (Phillipson and Farggison) and Phillipson's wife were actually in the castle, the rest of the garrison being off duty.
 Errington returned with his nephew later in the day claiming to have lost the key to his watch then pulled a pistol on Phillipson and ejected the three people.
-Forster was expected to send reinforcements to the castle but, for some unknown reason, never did.
+Forster was expected to send reinforcements to the castle but never did.

-The following day Colonel Laton with a hundred troops arrived from Berwick and was joined by fifty of the islanders in retaking the castle.
-The Erringtons fled, were caught and imprisoned in the tollbooth at Berwick but tunneled their way out and escaped back to Bamburgh.
-On the 14 October two French ships signaled to the castle, but on receiving no reply withdrew.
+The following day Colonel Laton with a hundred troops arrived from Berwick and was joined by 50 of the islanders in retaking the castle.
+The Erringtons fled, were caught and imprisoned in the tollbooth at Berwick but tunnelled their way out and escaped back to Bamburgh.
+On 14 October two French ships signalled to the castle, but on receiving no reply withdrew.

-The castle was later refurbished in the Arts and Crafts style by Sir Edwin Lutyens for the editor of Country Life, Edward Hudson.
-Lutyens also designed the island's Celtic-cross war-memorial on the Heugh.
-Lutyens' upturned herring busses near the foreshore provided the inspiration for Spanish architect Enric Miralles' Scottish Parliament Building in Edinburgh.
+The castle was refurbished in the Arts and Crafts style by Sir Edwin Lutyens for the editor of Country Life, Edward Hudson.
+Lutyens also designed the Holy Island War Memorial on the Heugh.

-One of the most celebrated gardeners of modern times, Gertrude Jekyll (1843–1932), laid out a tiny garden just north of the castle in 1911.
+One of the most celebrated gardeners of modern times, Gertrude Jekyll (1843–1932), laid out a small walled garden just north of the castle in 1911.
 The castle, garden and nearby lime kilns are in the care of the National Trust and open to visitors.

-Lighthouses
+Green Shiel

+This monument on the north coast includes a farmstead dated to the early medieval period.
+The stone-built foundations of five rectangular buildings have been uncovered by excavation within the dune system.
+The settlement at Green Shiel is a rare example of an early medieval farmstead in Northumberland.
+There are no other known examples of stone-built farmsteads of this period in the region, and as such it is of particular importance.
+The settlement has been dated to the 9th century.